IoannisIatrakis/Calestial-Bodies-Database/README.md

-This is a freecodecamp challenge in Relational Database!
+This is a freecodecamp's project in Relational Database!

+For this project, I build a database of celestial bodies using PostgreSQL.